Property accessors provide access to an object's properties by using the dot notation or the bracket notation.

 A space before bracket notation is allowed.

-Property names are string or Symbol.
+Each property name is a string or a Symbol.
 Any other value, including a number, is coerced to a string.
 This outputs 'value'

 , since 1